-Our research and development expenses consist primarily of license fees, salaries and related employee benefits, costs associated with clinical trials managed by our contract research organizations, or CROs, costs associated with non-clinical activities, such as regulatory expenses, and precommericalization manufacturing development activities.
+Our research and development expenses consist primarily of license fees, salaries and related employee benefits, costs associated with clinical trials managed by our clinical research organizations, or CROs, costs associated with non-clinical activities, such as regulatory expenses, and precommercialization manufacturing development activities.
 Our most significant costs are for license fees and clinical trials.
 The clinical trial expenses include payments to vendors such as CROs, investigators, clinical suppliers and related consultants.
-Our historical research and development expenses relate predominantly to the in-licensing of IV APAP and Omigard and clinical trials for Omigard and IV APAP.
+Our historical research and development expenses relate predominantly to the in-licensing of Acetavance and Omigard and clinical trials for Acetavance and Omigard.
 We charge all research and development expenses to operations as incurred because the underlying technology associated with these expenditures relates to our research and development efforts and has no alternative future uses.

-We use external service providers and vendors to conduct our clinical trials, to manufacture our product candidates to be used in clinical trials and to provide various other research and development related products and services.
+We use external service providers and vendors to conduct our clinical trials, manufacture our product candidates to be used in clinical trials and provide various other research and development related products and services.
 A substantial portion of these external costs are tracked on a project basis.